N3Shemmy3/Notes/README.md

 #Notes App

-the purpose of this project was to just experiment with css animations and not really to make it fully featured
+The purpose of this project was to just experiment with css animations and not really to make it fully featured

 ### Nuxt 3 Minimal Starter